jboehler/AYNetworking/README.md

 # AYNetworking #

-AYNetworking is a small extension for the [AFNetworking](https://github.com/AFNetworking/AFNetworking) Framework.
-It make to send request with AFNetworking simpler.
+AYNetworking is a set of category with API methods to make it easier to handle requests and response with [AFNetworking](https://github.com/AFNetworking/AFNetworking) Framework.

 Inspirited be [LRResty](https://github.com/lukeredpath/LRResty)

+## Block API ##

-To send a request you can just use the code below.
-No start or similar needed!
+To send a request with blocks you can just use the code below.

-	// send request
-    [self.client get:@"contact" parameters:nil headers:nil
+    [client get:@"contact" parameters:nil headers:nil
              success:^(AFHTTPRequestOperation *operation, id response) {
                  // handle the response...
              }
              failure:^(AFHTTPRequestOperation *operation, NSError *error) {
+                 // handle the error...
+             }
+    ];

+or cleaner

+    [client get:@"contact"
+             success:^(AFHTTPRequestOperation *operation, id response) {
+                 // handle the response...
+             }
+             failure:^(AFHTTPRequestOperation *operation, NSError *error) {
-                 // handle the error…
+                 // handle the error...
              }
     ];